wso2/docs-mi/en/docs/reference/mediators/store-mediator.md

 </api>
 ```

-### Defining the Message Store as an XPath expression
+### Define the Message Store as an XPath expression

 An [API]({{base_path}}/reference/synapse-properties/rest-api-properties) can be configured with the Store mediator as follows to save messages in a [message store]({{base_path}}/reference/synapse-properties/about-message-stores-processors), which is extracted dynamically using an [XPath expression]({{base_path}}/reference/synapse-properties/expressions/#xpath-expressions).